Interest Based Problem Solving

 Interest Based Problem Solving is one of the key tools used in a High Performance through Engagement Strategy.
 It enables the people closest to the customer or processes to clarify the problems, analyse the problem, develop multiple options and craft innovative solutions.

-The use of Interest Based Problem Solving (IBPS) as a means to engage employees (and their representatives) in solving business problems is gaining momentum in New Zealand.
+The use of Interest Based Problem Solving (IBPS) as a means to engage employees (and their representatives) in solving business problems is gaining momentum world wide.

 At its heart IBPS is a form of systems thinking that provides a structure to a problem solving or negotiating session where instead of “you against me because of the problem” it becomes “you and me against the problem”.

 If those phrases sound familiar to you it was originally coined by Dr. Eliyahu Goldratt the founder of the Theory of Constraints Thinking Processes and a thinking tool called a Conflict Cloud.
 The Conflict Cloud and IBPS used together are capable of delivering incredibly powerful, innovative and fast solutions.
 Combined with another of Goldratt's thinking tools - the Ambitious Goal Tool (also known as a Pre-requisite Tree) and implementation of the solutions can be equally innovative and fast.

 Interests and Positions - A Tale of Two Chefs